What is a sinus infection?

 - Eat a balanced diet that also includes spices, and a diet rich in vitamin C and minerals help build immunity to fight infection.

-- Sleep with the head elevated at night or keep a humidifier running at home to avoid an arid environment may help relieve sinus pressure.
+- Sleep with the head elevated at night or keeping a humidifier running at home to avoid an arid environment may help relieve sinus pressure.

 What are the common medications to treat sinus infection?

-The primary types of medications used for treating sinus infections include:
+The primary six types of medications and surgery used for treating sinus infections include:

-Decongestants: They help in reducing swelling, pressure, and congestion of mucus in the nasal passages.
-Usually used as nasal sprays, such as Afrin Nasal Spray (contains oxymetazoline) and oral pills like Sudafed.
+- Decongestants: They help in reducing swelling, pressure, and congestion of mucus in the nasal passages.
+Usually used as nasal sprays, such as Afrin Nasal Spray (which contains oxymetazoline) and oral pills like Sudafed.
 These medications should be taken as prescribed by the doctor and for a maximum of three days.

-Antihistamines: If sinus infections are caused by allergies, antihistamines can help clear up sinusitis by reducing or stopping an allergic reaction.
-Benadryl is a commonly used antihistamine that may relieve sinus infection.
+- Antihistamines: If sinus infections are caused by allergies, antihistamines can help clear up sinusitis by reducing or stopping an allergic reaction.
+Benadryl is a commonly used antihistamine that may relieve sinus infections.
 The main side effects of antihistamines include dizziness, dry mouth, and drowsiness.

 Top How to Get Rid of a Sinus Infection Related Articles